Constitution of Venezuela: Framing of the new constitution

 Afterward, over the span of a mere 60 days in late 1999, the new and voter-approved Constituent assembly would frame and found a document that enshrined as constitutional law most of the structural changes Chávez desired.
 Chávez stated such changes were necessary in order to successfully and comprehensively enact his planned social justice programs.
 Sweeping changes in Venezuelan governmental structure were to be made; Chávez's plan was, stemming from his 1998 campaign pledges, thus to dramatically open up Venezuelan political discourse to independent and third parties by radically altering the national political context.
 In the process, Chávez sought to fatally paralyse his AD and COPEI opposition.
 All Chávez's aims were, in one move, dramatically furthered.

 Ratification by popular referendum

-This new 1999 constitution was presented to the national electorate on 15 December 1999 and approved with a 72% "yes" vote (audited by the National Electoral Council).
-The new constitution then legally came into full effect the following 20 December.
+On 19 November 1999 the National Assembly voted on the draft which was proposed for the December 1999 Venezuelan constitutional referendum on 15 December 1999 and approved with a 72% "yes" vote (audited by the National Electoral Council).
+The new constitution then legally came into full effect the following 30 December when it was published in the official gazette.